Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks: model

+There are many other terms which contribute to the derivative expansion in Eq. (\ref{eff_act-2}).
+These include terms with higher (covariant) derivatives of $Z_{\rm qu}^i$; higher derivatives of $A_\mu$, which by gauge invariance must enter as powers of $F_{\mu \nu}^2$; and lastly, derivatives of the constraint field $\lambda(x)$.
+None of these higher order terms qualitatively change our discussion of the stationary points of Eq. (\ref{eff_act-2}).
+We stress that in this effective theory, the global symmetry of $SU(N)/{\mathbb{Z}_N}$ is unbroken, so by confinement the only allowed states are $\mathbb{Z}_N$-invariant \cite{Witten:1978bc}.

-It is now possible to consider topologically nontrivial configurations, not as solutions to the classical equations of motion, but with the effective Lagrangian at large $N$.
-In polar coordinates $(r,\varphi)$ in two dimensions, at large $r$ the solution for the gauge field must satisfy
+We now turn to consider topologically nontrivial field configurations of the quantum effective action in Eq. (\ref{eff_act-2}).
+A general analysis of how to proceed in general field theories is outlined in the Appendix.
+Adopting polar coordinates $(r,\varphi)$ in two dimensions, at large $r$ the solution for the gauge field must satisfy

 so that $\int F \sim Q \neq 0$.
 This should be accompanied by a suitable ansatz for $m^2(x)$ is a function of $r$, but we do not elaborate on this since it is not important for the main thread of our arguments.
 Determining the solution of the nonlocal equations of motion in Eqs. (\ref{eqn-A}) and (\ref{eqn-lamb}) is not elementary.
 But there is one aspect of any such solution which is worth of note, and which in fact is a recurrent point throughout our analysis.
 While the classical action is invariant under scale transformations, at large $N$ the quantum effective action is not.
 Thus while Eq. (\ref{asymp_behavior_int}) fixes the behavior at infinity, the nature of the full solution varies over a distance $\sim 1/m$.